The Australian plague locust (Chortoicetes terminifera) is a damaging, recurrent insect pest of pastures and crops throughout Australia.

 Remember that Green Guard® may be hazardous to honeybees.
 Therefore, do not apply to any flowering plants that may be visited by honeybees within reasonable forage range.
 Read all label directions to ensure correct application.
 (NB: Remember to clean all spray nozzles and filters after use as blockages can occur with this product.)

-All pesticide users must comply with the laws governing the use of insecticides.
+All chemical users must comply with the laws governing the use of chemicals.
 This includes having a current chemical training certificate recognised by the NSW Environmental Protection Authority (EPA).
-It is illegal under the Pesticides Act 1999 to apply insecticide unless you are authorised.
-Prior to using any pesticide, check the relevant labels, any permits and the Safety Data Sheet (SDS) for respective precautions and personal protective equipment (PPE) recommendations.
+It is illegal under the Pesticides Act 1999 to apply chemical unless you are authorised.
+Prior to using any chemical, check the relevant labels, any permits and the Safety Data Sheet (SDS) for respective precautions and personal protective equipment (PPE) recommendations.

-In the case of fenitrothion (an organophosphorous based pesticide), health surveillance and monitoring of cholinesterase levels may also be required if the risk assessment indicates that the exposure of users is sufficiently high.
+In the case of fenitrothion (an organophosphorous based chemical), health surveillance and monitoring of cholinesterase levels may also be required if the risk assessment indicates that the exposure of users is sufficiently high.

 For information on how to carry out a risk assessment and for the guidelines on health surveillance, consult the Code of Practice for the safe use and storage of chemicals in agriculture.
 This Code is available from SafeWork NSW.

 In cases of acute poisoning with fenitrothion, contact the Poisons Information Centre prior to treatment: